Global Payroll

 Mandatory Benefits

-• Labor Insurance (LI): Provides coverage for maternity, injury, sickness, disability, old age, and death benefits.
+• Labor Insurance (LI): Provides coverage for injury, sickness, disability, old age, and death benefits, subject to the applicable rules and insured categories.

-• Employment Insurance (EI): Offers separate unemployment benefits from LI, governed by its own legal framework.
+• Employment Insurance (EI): Offers unemployment and related benefits under its own legal framework.

-• National Health Insurance (NHI): Comprehensive coverage for medically necessary services, including inpatient, outpatient, dental, traditional Chinese medicine, and prescription drugs.
-Contributions from employees, employers, and the government.
+• National Health Insurance (NHI): Comprehensive coverage for medically necessary services, including inpatient, outpatient, dental, traditional Chinese medicine, and prescription drugs, with premiums shared among employees, employers, and the government.

-• Labor Pension Act (LPA): Employers contribute to a central labor pension fund, which remains portable when employees change jobs.
+• Labor Pension Act (LPA): Employers contribute to an individual labor pension account for covered workers, which remains portable when employees change jobs.

 Supplementary Benefits